tilt-dev/tilt.build/docs/rollout/shiny-feature.md

 **Use this if**

+- You are just starting to create an onboarding strategy and considering ways to get buy-in from developers.
+- You've had some success converting users, but many of them tell you the benefits of Tilt wasn't obvious at first.

 **Skip this if**

+- Users are already quickly onboarding to Tilt and understanding the benefits quickly.

-**You know it's successful when** you find yourself returning to the chart week over week to see any changes.
+**You know it's successful when** you consistently see more aha moments from new users.
 .